-

 An emblematic viewpoint on the Colca

-In addition to the condors, the viewpoint offers extraordinary landscapes that include mountains, pre-Inca agricultural terraces and traditional villages.
-It is an ideal place to take pictures and enjoy a peaceful moment surrounded by Andean nature.
+It is an ideal place to take photos, breathe fresh air, and enjoy a moment of peace surrounded by Andean nature.

 Accessibility and recommendation